 Praying: We are led by different men in our congregation (1 Timothy 2:1-8).

 Singing: The whole congregation joins together in praising God in song without the use of musical instruments (Ephesians 5:19, Colossians 3:16).
 In case anyone is unfamiliar with one of the songs, the words are available in our songbooks and also on a screen in front of the auditorium.
 Many of our visitors choose to join us in singing, while others prefer simply to listen as we worship.

 Taking Communion: Every Sunday, our members remember Christ’s death by eating unleavened bread and drinking fruit of the vine (Acts 20:7).
 We sit quietly for a few minutes and reflect on how wonderful it is that God loved us enough to give his own Son for us!

 Preaching: We will enjoy a Bible lesson that lasts about 30 minutes (Acts 2:42; Romans 10:14).
-On most Sundays Mark Day or Jerry Sturgill, our ministers, present these lessons, though occasionally a guest speaker will guide our thoughts.
+On most Sundays Mark Day, our minister, presents these lessons, though occasionally a guest speaker will guide our thoughts.
 Each lesson will take a Bible passage and explain what it means and how it applies to our lives.

 Giving: Each member of this congregation contributes weekly to the work of the church (1 Corinthians 16:2).
 We do not ask or expect our visitors to give anything in the offering.